ARM-software/abi-aa/aadwarf64/aadwarf64.rst

    the stack space they use.

 3. The character 'N' indicates that associated frames are using non hint-space FEAT_PAuth_LR instructions for return address signing.
-It is required that a single method is used to sign and authenticate a pointer.

 .. note::